Yumi2121/Marketplace-Project--GarageSale_Web_Application/README.md

 ## Application components and their associations (high-level) -R15

-1.Explain the different high-level components (abstractions) in your *app*(mvc)

-2.Describe your projects *models* in terms of the relationships (active record associations) they have with each other

-3.Explain how the MVC architecture and concept of inheritance impact the structure of your application and the entities within it (Precisely explains and shows understanding of how the MVC architecture and concept of inheritance impact the structure of your application and the entities within it)

 As a typical Rails application, this online garage sale app uses Model View Controller (MVC) architecture pattern.